Swetha2403/University-Admissions-Shipping-Cost-Dashboards/README.md

 same set of visualizations to perform bottom up  about project give me  project objective, process , project insight, final conclusion
 -<a href="https://github.com/Swetha2403/University-Admissions-Shipping-Cost-Dashboards/tree/main/Screen%20Shot">ViewReport</a>

+# Process
+The project begins with data preparation using Power BI's Query Editor to apply transformations such as appending, splitting, pivoting, merging, and indexing to clean and model the university admissions dataset.
+Once transformed, dashboards are built using custom expressions, filters, and visuals to present application trends by state, university, and demographics.
+A separate analysis on the Superstore dataset is carried out using top-down and bottom-up methods to identify outliers in shipping costs.
+Both visual storytelling and tabular reports are used to highlight key metrics and anomalies.